 Since the popup doesn't appear right when the page loads, this falls under direct Google compliance.
 And it scales to mobile automatically:

 Every one of these solutions is Google-approved and works on any mobile site.
-If you’re using any other list building tools NOT named Sumo, make sure you ask them if they’re mobile-compliant for 2017.
+If you’re using any other list building tools NOT named Sumo, make sure you ask them if they’re mobile-compliant.

 If not, you could see your visitors and sales numbers drop when Google drops you in the rankings.
 Remember, you can try out any of the options I showed you just now for free by clicking here.

 Deep breaths.
 Don’t freak out.
 Everything is going to be alright.

 This is a really big change.
 Since the inception of Google, how your site looked and functioned on desktop was the only thing that mattered.
 It was only recently (mid-2016) that Google made “mobile-friendly” a bigger ranking factor.

 But it was only a factor.
 Small but powerful, like one of the other hundreds of ranking factors.

 In the span of six months, Google switched from mobile-friendly being merely a search factor and turned it into a primary ranking factor.

 They’re calling this “mobile-first indexing.”
 Basically, instead of seeing your site through a desktop version, they’re going to see your site as if it only existed on mobile.